Falyrion/Loot-Bot/README.md

 This is wrapped in a discord bot built using the [Discord Python API](https://discordpy.readthedocs.io/en/stable/index.html).
 The discord bot then runs in a Docker container.

-# TODO

-- Change "via FalyBot" in the embeds